scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAKS.md

 * For Single Server deployment, follow this [Azure official guide](https://docs.microsoft.com/en-us/azure/mysql/quickstart-create-mysql-server-database-using-azure-portal).
 * For creating a flexible server deployment, follow this [Azure official guide](https://docs.microsoft.com/en-us/azure/mysql/flexible-server/quickstart-create-server-portal).

-### Scale Performance
+#### Scale Performance

-**Scaling resources**

-Resources can be scaled based on the deployment you select.
+* Resources can be scaled based on the deployment you select.
   * Follow the [Azure official guide](https://docs.microsoft.com/en-gb/azure/mysql/concepts-pricing-tiers#scale-resources) for scaling single server resources.
   * Follow the [Azure official guide](https://docs.microsoft.com/en-gb/azure/mysql/flexible-server/concepts-compute-storage#scale-resources) for scaling flexible server resources.

-**Scaling storage**

-The `storage auto grow` feature automatically increases storage when it reaches a threshold without impacting the workload.
+* The `storage auto grow` feature automatically increases storage when it reaches a threshold without impacting the workload.
+It is enabled by default.

 ### Monitor Azure Database for MySQL